robust-rosin/robust/scripts/README.md

 also used to determine the appropriate fork for the PUTs.
 (At the time of writing, the script only supports bugs that specify a single PUT.)

+The `is-build-failure` property of the `bugzoo` section of the `.bug` file specifies whether the build is expected to fail for the PUT.
+The `bug-commit` and `fix-commit` properties of the `bugzoo` section give the commit hashes for the head of the bug witness and fix witness for the bug in its fork.
+Note that these properties must be updated when the witness branches are modified in order to break the cache and to ensure the image is up to date.

 **Note:** To use this script, `pyyaml` must be installed in the current environment.